phuc16102001/data-preprocessing/README.md

 ```

 # Implement documentation
+The project provide 6 feature files:
+- `evaluate.py`
+- `impute.py`
+- `list-missing.py`
+- `normalize.py`
+- `remove-duplicated.py`
+- `remove-threshold.py`

+These file using `FileHandler.py` to interact with CSV file (import and export)

+With the basic core model, we build an Dataset (or dataframe) contains a list of attributes and a list of sample.
+Each sample model, we store its attribute and value with dictionary data structure.
+You can refer from `Dataset.py` and `Sample.py`

+Moreover, to dealing with different mathematics calculation, we seperate math functions into `Utils.py` (e.g. findMean, findMedian, normalize, etc)

 # Contribution
 This project is done by [phuc16102001](https://github.com/phuc16102001) and [Qambitions](https://github.com/Qambitions) during participating the "Data mining" course in HCMUS (Ho Chi Minh University of Science).
 References are welcome but please ***do not copy without permission***.